 Ontario Natural Gas Distributors to End Cap and Trade Charges

-, 1998 Cap and Trade Cancellation Act has passed, the Ontario government has issued an announcement indicating that Ontario natural gas distributors will be required to remove Cap and Trade charges from customer bills as of October 1, 2018.
+Now that the Cap and Trade Cancellation Act, 1998 has passed, the Ontario government has issued an announcement indicating that Ontario natural gas distributors will be required to remove Cap and Trade charges from customer bills as of October 1, 2018.
 This will change (reduce) the distribution rates charged to customers.
 The change may not be obvious, however, as Cap and Trade charges have not been separately identified on customer bills, but instead have been included within the overall distribution rate (see our earlier post).

 There are many outstanding questions about how the wind-down of the Cap and Trade system will proceed, and about what comes next.